Skip to main content

 Jr. Historical Dance Troupe 4-H Club

-Our newest club, formed in April 2023, is unique in the region.
-This club’s basis is learning old English dances.
-Similar to square dancing, a caller prompts participants, and the dances are social, as well. this club supports the healthy living aims of 4-H, and it meets the third Friday of the month from 10:30 a.m. to noon at the Caldwell County Meeting Rooms (below the library) in Lenoir.
+Formed in April 2023, this club is unique in the region.
+The club’s basis is learning old English dances.
+Similar to square dancing, a caller prompts participants, and the dances are social as well.
+This club supports the healthy living aims of 4-H, and it usually meets the 2nd Wednesday of the month from 10:30 a.m. to noon at the Caldwell County Meeting Rooms (below the library) in Lenoir.
+(Note the exceptions) Scheduled meetings are as follows:

-Families with youth interested in practicing fiber arts such as sewing and crochet are encouraged to reach out to 4-H Agent Sarah Kocher.
-Meetings will be held at the Caldwell County Meeting Rooms (below the library) in Lenoir.
+This club is open to youth interested in practicing fiber arts such as sewing, knitting, or crochet.
+Meetings will be held on the 4th Monday of the month at the Caldwell County Meeting Rooms (below the library) in Lenoir from 5:30-7:30 p.m.
+(Check with 4-H office @ 757-1290 to verify)

 Stay Up To Date